 Former Mastro Auctions executive Doug Allen began serving his federal prison sentence on Tuesday.

-Allen was sentenced to 57 months but if he qualifies for “good time”, he could shave about nine months off that sentence and be released June 30, 2020.
+Allen was sentenced to 57 months but if he qualifies for “good time”, he could shave at least several months off that sentence.

 Allen’s attorneys had asked Judge Ronald Guzman to recommend he be housed closer to family members in the Midwest, but Guzman refused.
 Company founder Bill Mastro, serving a 20-month federal sentence, was sent to a prison camp in Pekin, IL.